bmatsuo/lark/docs/modules/lark.md

 **args** _array or string_

-The command to run (e.g. {'gcc', '-c', 'foo.c'}).
+The command to run (e.g. ('gcc', GCC_OPT, '-c', 'foo.c')).
 Any nested arrays will be flattened to form a final array of string arguments.

 **opt** _table_